Metronome · Andante

 How accurate is this metronome?

-The click is scheduled using the Web Audio API's sample-accurate clock with a 25 ms lookahead — the same approach used by professional digital audio workstations.
-Drift is typically under 1 ms per minute.
+The click uses the Web Audio API's sample-accurate scheduler with a 25 ms lookahead.
+Drift is under 1 ms per minute.